Recognized as one of Canada's Top 100 Employers (2018)

 By Richard Yerema and Kristina Leung, Mediacorp Canada Inc. staff editors (Nov 6, 2017)

-- Samsung Canada's LEED certified head office was designed with employee feedback and features a number of flexible and open workspaces to maximize employee collaboration, dedicated "idea rooms" and casual breakout areas, a technology showroom (featuring current and future technology), premium parking for hybrid and electric car commuters as well as charging stations for electric cars
+- Samsung Canada's LEED certified head office was designed with employee feedback and features a number of flexible and open workspaces (to maximize employee collaboration), dedicated "idea rooms" and casual breakout areas, a technology showroom (featuring current and future technology), premium parking for hybrid and electric car commuters and charging stations for electric cars

 - Along with a number of financial benefits, Samsung Canada offers employee discounts through the Perkopolis program as well as a generous employee purchase program, allowing employees to purchase up to $20,000 in Samsung products per year

 - Samsung Canada supports employees who want to start a family with maternity leave top-up payments (to 75% of salary for up to 17 weeks) and parental top-up for fathers and adoptive parents (to 75% of salary for up to 6 weeks) -- additionally, employees have the option to extend their leave into an unpaid leave of absence

 At Samsung Canada, everyone needs to be tech-savvy

 When you're one of the world's leading technology companies, you can offer a lot of special perks and recognition to your employees.
 Just ask Leon Sang Wook Nam at Samsung Electronics Canada.

 To start with, Nam gets a chance to see the latest technology from Samsung, sometimes before